 To start with, regardless of where and how you’re using them, for maximum impact, garden containers of mixed plants should include a “Thriller” (usually a tall plant), a “Filler” (something bushy to fill empty spaces) and a “Spiller” (something that gracefully spills over the pot).

-However, some plants like Tropicanna canna with it’s colorful foliage, Sweet Spot™, The Decorator Rose™ with its ever-changing blossoms, and dramatic Festival™ cordlylines can all stand alone in a container and still make a great statement, which makes life even simpler!
+However, some plants like Tropicanna canna with it’s colorful foliage and dramatic Festival™ cordlylines can all stand alone in a container and still make a great statement, which makes life even simpler!

 Once you’ve created a container, you’ll find plenty of ways to use them to solve an array of garden, deck or landscape problems.
 Here are 5 simple ideas:

 Colorful container gardens can be used to fill dull or colorless spots in the garden.